johnlane/grub/_includes/intro.md

 with support for detached headers and key files as well as adding support for plain [DMCrypt][2] volumes.

-It also allows a crypto volume UUID to be specified with or without embedded hyphens.

 This makes it possible to boot from [LUKS][1] and [DMCrypt][2] volumes.
 The LUKS header may be detached and stored on a separate device such as a removable USB key.
 Key files may be stored in a similar way and used instead of interactive passphrase entry.

+This extension also adds these features:

+* allow a crypto volume UUID to be specified with or without embedded hyphens.
+* give the user a second chance to enter a passphrase after failing to unlock a LUKS volume with a given passphrase or key file.

 The extension provides the `cryptomount` command with several new command-line options.
 Use `cryptomount --help` to display them.
 The options parrallel those offered by [cryptsetup][3].